kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 start if the configuration is invalid.

 The API server will periodically reload the configuration at a specific time interval.
-If it changes, the new configuration will be used for the Authorizer chain.
+If it or any of referenced files change, and the new configuration passes validation, then the new configuration will be used for the Authorizer chain.
 The reloader will also check if the webhook is healthy, thereby preventing any typo/misconfiguration with the Webhook resulting in bad Authorizer config.
 If healthcheck on the webhook failed, the last known good